nelsrotter-netizen/fifa-ranking-model/README.md

 Is there a better manner for ranking international teams apart from the traditional FIFA ranking system and is it more effective at predicting games than other AI modeling systems?

 Data Sources:
+This project sources data from a few different datasets:
+  1. dataset compiling every FIFA sanctioned match since 1872
+  2. second dataset contains games from 2022 WC specifically
-This project sources data from a dataset compiling every FIFA sanctioned match since 1872.
-An additional dataset has future games from the 2026 World Cup group stage.
+  3. third dataset has future games from the 2026 World Cup group stage
+  4. API from the Odds API, can be used for free to pull betting odds from any competitive sports game; odds pulled are from UK markets only

 Scripts Used:
 The repository consists of three separate scripts.